2011 SHELL SHOW AWARDS

 The Award promotes the awareness and recording of the environment in which mollusks live in addition to detailed records of the mollusks.
 Successful exhibits utilize information that paints an entire picture of the mollusks and how they fit into the entire environment in which they live.
 Defining or outlining conservation concern is a plus.
 How are mollusks impacted by over collecting, pollution, poor colleting practices, habitat destruction and/or the introduction of exotic species?

-The engraved Award is a large acrylic piece that sits on a table top.
+The engraved Award is a large acrylic tabletop piece.

 Hugh Porter Award